RumovZ/anki-manual-de_DE/README.md

 This list of conventions is to ensure easier synchronisation with the official manual, cleaner merges, and a consistent look.

-- Linebreaks, heading placements, etc. in the official manual are to be preserved as much as possible.
+- Empty lines, heading placements, etc. in the official manual are to be preserved as much as possible.
+Single linebreaks (which are ignored in Markdown) may be used to the heart's content.
 - File names are not to be translated.
 Title translations are made in `SUMMARY.md` (in square brackets) and have to agree with the titles on the relevant pages.
 - Linebreaks should be inserted after (very) roughly 100 characters.